BC Building Code 2024

 K’ómoks First Nation Cultural Heritage Investigation Permit (CHIP)

 K’ómoks First Nation has established a Cultural Heritage Investigation Permit which is required for development works within 200m of certain watercourses and all areas having archaeological potential.
 Before starting your project, we ask that you reach out to K’ómoks staff directly to see if your proposed works are within these areas and what requirements they may have.
-For further information please contact the K’ómoks administrative office at: 250-339-4545 extension 112, or visit: K’ómoks First Nation Lands.
+For further information please contact the K’ómoks administrative office at: 250-339-4545 extension 120, or email or visit: K’ómoks First Nation Lands.

 Permit Checklist & Application Form